No-Yeast Chicken Hand Pies with Sour Cream Dough

 Step 8:

-Add flour to the egg mixture gradually, by spoonful, stirring so that no lumps form.
+Add the flour to the egg mixture gradually, a spoonful at a time, stirring so no lumps form.

 Step 9:

-You can skip this step and the following ones, with the addition of cheese, if you wish.
-Add finely chopped dill to the dough.
+You can skip this step and the next one (adding cheese) if you like.
+Stir the finely chopped dill into the dough.

 Step 10: